hadiaimran1090/JobVista/README.md

 **JobVista** is a modern job portal that connects employers and jobseekers on a single platform.
 It offers job posting, application management, company profiles, and much more — making job search and hiring easy and efficient.

-Built with ❤️ and dedication, JobVista brings together powerful features like:
+Built with dedication, JobVista brings together powerful features like:
 - Job Posting & Management
 - Employer Dashboard
 - Job Search & Filters